cyclus/cyclus.github.com/source/cep/cep2.rst

 :CEP: 2
 :Title: Separation of Concerns in the |cyclus| Ecosystem, or Where Do I Put My Code?
 :Last-Modified: 2015-04-09
-:Author: Anthony Scopatz
-:Edited By: Matthew Gidden
+:Author: Anthony Scopatz, Matthew Gidden
 :Status: Accepted
 :Type: Process
 :Created: 2013-08-05